DCR - Dacryocystorhinostomy (download this page for printing - PDF File)

 - Avoid doing anything that causes blood to rush to your head for at least one week.
 (E.g. lifting anything heavy, leaning over the sink to wash your hair, bending to pick up something).

 - You can gently clean crusting from your nose with saline rinse.
-Combine 1tbsp salt and 1 tbsp baking soda in basin of warm water.
+Combine 1tbsp salt and 1 tbsp baking soda in a basin of warm water.
 (Rhinaris can be used instead of salt and baking soda).
-Cup into hands.
-Gently sniff into nose and let drain on its own.
+Hold the solution in cupped hands, then gently sniff into your nose.
+Let your nose drain on its own.
 This needs to be done carefully as it may cause a small nosebleed.

 - Apply Vaseline or Polysporin to the scar three times a day.